 The course is intended for students who already have some experience in special education, or in related disciplines, and who wish to develop, enrich and diversify their perception of the whole field of special education, and the conceptual frameworks and methods of approaching such.

 The course is distinct from the Master of Arts in special education orientation special needs education, which focuses more on special teaching in the school environment.
 The generalist nature of the training proposed by this master programme will be appreciated by those who wish to explore special education beyond the walls of the classroom and study its deployment in pre-, para- and post-school periods and contexts, and environments outside of the school (community and family).

 The course calls for students to reflect on alterity, difference, disability, normality, life trajectories, educational posture, mediation of knowledge, the creation and organisation of favourable environments to allow any individual struggling with developmental difficulties to develop personal qualities and to integrate into community.

-The training offered in the context of this Master's programme benefits from a dual humanist and scientific tradition.
-There are ongoing collaborations with the departments of educational sciences and psychology.
+The training offered in the context of this master programme benefits from a dual humanist and scientific tradition.
+There are ongoing collaborations with the Departments of educational sciences and psychology.

 Learning outcomes and career openings

 This degree programme prepares students to become specialists in all of the current issues in special education.